rust-lang/surveys/surveys/2021-annual-survey/questions.md

 The following are primarily for cohort analysis, secondarily for understanding the shape of the community.

-Do you identify with an underrepresented group in the technology industry?
+### Do you identify with an underrepresented group in the technology industry?

+Select one:

 - yes
 - no
-- I prefer not to say (could just be an optional question)
+- I prefer not to say

+> TODO could just be an optional question instead of having "I prefer not to say"
-TODO should we ask which group?  - Can be a follow-up question that only appears to those who select "Yes" TODO Identify common/relevant underrepresented group categories (and include an open response)
+> TODO should we ask which group?  - Can be a follow-up question that only appears to those who select "Yes"
+> TODO Identify common/relevant underrepresented group categories (and include an open response)

-Are you a full- or part-time student?
+### Are you a full- or part-time student?

+Select one:

 - yes
 - no

-TODO Does it matter in what field?
+> TODO Does it matter in what field?
 Do we want a follow-up question like in employment?

-Are you employed full- or part-time (including paid internships)?
+### Are you employed full- or part-time (including paid internships)?

 - yes, in tech
 - yes, in finance